domcloud/domcloud/docs/features/runner.md

 - sed -i "s/utf8/utf8mb4/g" wp-config.php
 ```

-With a quick look, you can tell that it will download `https://wordpress.org/latest.zip` extracting and moving it out of `wordpress` directory, then creating a mysql database and signing SSL certificate, also configuring the correct NginX record for WordPress and perform quick `sed` operations to inject database credentials directly to the config files.
+With a quick look, you can tell that it will download `https://wordpress.org/latest.zip` extracting and moving it out of `wordpress` directory, then creating a mysql database and signing SSL certificate, also configuring the correct NGINX record for WordPress and perform quick `sed` operations to inject database credentials directly to the config files.

 Actually you don't have to understand them right now.
 If you used some popular software or framework, you can use the [template repository](https://github.com/domcloud/dom-templates).